How to Read A Seed Packet

 Items to note:

-1. There is no picture of the vegetable on the packet which is not a major issue but it is nice to be reminded of the variety that you own by seeing the photo
+1. There’s no picture of the vegetable on the packet which isn’t a major issue but it’s nice to be reminded of the variety that you own by seeing the photo

-4. The Seed Specs information is missing, beyond the number of seeds.
+3. The Seed Specs information is missing, beyond the number of seeds.
 The year that the seeds were packed, and the germination rate are missing.
 The year the seeds were packed is important for you to remember the year you bought the seeds to understand their age and viability.
-The germination rate is important so you can understand how many of the seeds that you have planted should sprout.
+The germination rate is important so you can understand how many of the seeds that you’ve planted should sprout.

-If you are new to growing from seed, this may feel overwhelming at first.
-However, if you refer back to the 6 criteria at the top of this article it will help guide you while reading your seed packets.
+If you’re new to growing from seed, this may feel overwhelming at first.
+However, if you refer back to the 6 criteria at the top of this article it’ll help guide you while reading your seed packets.
 Like everything, it takes time to be successful.
-But as you begin growing from seed you will start to understand the needs of the different plants.
+But as you begin growing from seed you’ll start to understand the needs of the different plants.
 Overall, gardening is a continuous learning process.
-Whether this is your first year growing from seed, or your fifth, it is a guarantee you will continue to learn something new every year.
+Whether this is your first year growing from seed, or your fifth, it’s a guarantee that you’ll continue to learn something new every year.

 If you want to continue learning more about growing from seed, check out our other articles: